SecDevOps-jmcdonough/cnf-aws-iday/content/2_ModuleTwo/21_Logistics.md

 **We recommend using our pre provisioned AWS accounts** for the workshop as this **provides the fastest hands on experience, without worrying about charges incurred on your AWS bill**.
 {{% /notice %}}

-{{% notice warning %}}
-If you are wanting to **run through this in your own environment** and **are comfortable paying for all AWS and FortiGate-CNF charges incurred**, use the Master CFT below to deploy the base environment: [**https://hacorp-us-east-1.s3.amazonaws.com/forticnf-aws-workshop-cloudformation/Master_CNF_DualAZ.template.json**](https://hacorp-us-east-1.s3.amazonaws.com/forticnf-aws-workshop-cloudformation/Master_CNF_DualAZ.template.json)
-{{% /notice %}}

 ## Accessing the FortiGate CNF Console

 FortiGate CNF and other SaaS solutions are tied to your [**FortiCloud**](https://support.fortinet.com/).
 If you do not already have one, please navigate [**here**](https://support.fortinet.com/cred/#/sign-up) and complete the registration process.